Information about the impact of COVID-19 (coronavirus) to telecom services in Northern Ireland, including digital TV services, such as Sky.

 More information is available on the TalkTalk website.

-Due to the current circumstances, a number of our stores nationwide are temporarily closed, so be sure to check our Store Locator for the details on your local Three store.
+Three are re-opening many of their stores in line with government guidelines so be sure to check our Store Locator for the details on your local Three store.

 Three is providing its customers with free data to access NHS websites.
 All calls to NHS 111 are already FREE.